Ragman (character): Television

 Ragman appears in Arrow, portrayed by Joe Dinicol.
-This version is the sole survivor of the city of Havenrock, which was destroyed by Damien Darhk via AmerTek's nuclear missiles, and wears ancient rags from the Devarim era.
-Introduced in the fifth season episode "The Recruits", he travels to Star City to seek vengeance for Havenrock by attacking AmerTek executives until the Green Arrow convinces him to let go of his vengeful feelings and become a hero.
+This version is the sole survivor of the city of Havenrock, which Damien Darhk destroyed with AmerTek's nuclear missiles, and wears ancient rags from the Devarim era.
+He travels to Star City to seek vengeance for Havenrock by attacking AmerTek executives until Green Arrow convinces him to abandon his quest and become a hero.
 Following this, Ragman works alongside "Team Arrow" until the episode "Bratva", in which he loses his powers while preventing a nuclear bomb from detonating.
 Now considering himself a liability, he leaves the team, but assures them that he will return.
-In the series finale "Fadeout", Ragman returns to Star City to help Team Arrow find the Green Arrow's son, William Clayton, and attend the former's funeral.
+In the series finale "Fadeout", Ragman returns to Star City to help find the Green Arrow's son, William Clayton.

+Video games

+Ragman appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.